Differential Geometric Aspects of Causal Structures: Local description of causal structures

 the null Jacobi equation can be expressed as

-where $J=\pi_{*}\hat J$ and $W(J,\bfv)\bfv$ denotes $\pi_*\left (W(\hat J,\bfv)\bfv\right).$ For convenience, in Section \ref{sec:raych-equat} Equation \eqref{eq:Jacobi-equation-final-form} is expressed as
+where $J=\pi_{*}\hat J$ and $W(J,\bfv)\bfv$ denotes $\pi_*\big(W(\hat J,\bfv)\bfv\big)$.
+For convenience, in Section~\ref{sec:raych-equat} equation~\eqref{eq:Jacobi-equation-final-form} is expressed as

-In some references \cite{O'neill-Semi-Riemannian} (cf. \cite{HS2011Causal}) the automorphism of the shadow space $W^a{}_{nba}: S_{(x,[y])}\ra S_{(x,[y])}$ is called the trace-free part of the \emph{tidal force} in analogy with the terminology from General Relativity.
-Equation \eqref{eq:null-jacobi-equation-weyl-flag} shows that the \wsf curvature plays a rule analogous to that of the conformal sectional curvature in the case of variational theory of null geodesics.
+In some references \cite{O'neill-Semi-Riemannian} (cf.~\cite{HS2011Causal}) the automorphism of the shadow space $W^a{}_{nba}\colon S_{(x,[y])}\ra S_{(x,[y])}$ is called the trace-free part of the \emph{tidal force} in analogy with the terminology from general relativity.
+Equation~\eqref{eq:null-jacobi-equation-weyl-flag} shows that variational problem for null geodesics only depends on~\wsf curvature and not the flag curvature.

-The relation between the tidal force and the trace-free part of the \wsf curvature can be realized differently via the second Lie derivative the bilinear form $g$ in \eqref{eq:HorizQuadraticFrom} along the characteristic curves (cf. \cite{HS2011Causal, BryantRemarksFinsler}).
-The structure equations \eqref{eq:1st-order-str-eqns} imply